-3 Households that earned more than \$100,000 (in 2000 dollars) are considered high-income, and those that earn less than \$30,000 (in 2000 dollars) are considered low-income for this analysis.
+157 Households that earned more than \$100,000 (in 2000 dollars) are considered high-income, and those that earn less than \$30,000 (in 2000 dollars) are considered low-income for this analysis.

-4 Households that earned more than \$60,000 (in 2000 dollars) are considered higher-income, and those that earn less than \$60,000 (in 2000 dollars) are considered lower-income for this analysis.
+158 Households that earned more than \$60,000 (in 2000 dollars) are considered higher-income, and those that earn less than \$60,000 (in 2000 dollars) are considered lower-income for this analysis.

-5 See the Fair Housing and Equity Assessment report, ABAG, 2015, for a definition of High-Opportunity Areas: http://abag.ca.gov/files/1_FHEAFinalReport_3.13.15.pdf.
+159 See the Fair Housing and Equity Assessment report, ABAG, 2015, for a definition of High-Opportunity Areas:

-- within and outside CoCs; - 4.
-Equitable Access (Performance Target #7) to measure the share of low- and moderate-income households in PDAs, TPAs and HOAs that are at an increased risk of displacement, within and outside CoCs; - 5.
-Economic Vitality (Performance Target #8) to measure the share of jobs that are accessible by auto and transit in congested conditions, within and outside CoCs; and - 6.
-Economic Vitality (Performance Target #9) to measure the share of middle-wage jobs in the region, within and outside CoCs.
+- Equitable Access (Performance Target #7) to measure the share of low- and moderate-income households in PDAs, TPAs and HOAs that are at an increased risk of displacement, within and outside CoCs; - Economic Vitality (Performance Target #8) to measure the share of jobs that are accessible by auto and transit in congested conditions, within and outside CoCs; and - Economic Vitality (Performance Target #9) to measure the share of middle-wage jobs in the region, within and outside CoCs.